awork-io/awork/README.md

 ### Can I find deleted data via the API?
 No, deleted data cannot be requested from the API.
 Instead of deleting data completly, we recommend using the archiving option whenever possible.

+### Does awork provide webhooks so I can sync changes?